Complexity of Leading Digit Sequences: Introduction

 \subsection{Summary of results and outline of paper}

 In Section \ref{sec:main} we state our main result, Theorem \ref{thm:main}, which completely determines the complexity function $\pab(n)$ of the leading digit sequence $\Sab$, for any squarefree base $b\ge5$ and any positive rational number $a$ that is not an integral power of $b$.
-We show that, under these assumptions, $\pab(n)$ is linear, i.e., satisfies we give explicit formulas for the coefficients $\cab$ and $\dab$ in \eqref{eq:pab-form}, and we derive several corollaries from this result.
+We show that, under these assumptions, $\pab(n)$ is an affine function, i.e., satisfies we give explicit formulas for the coefficients $\cab$ and $\dab$ in \eqref{eq:pab-form}, and we derive several corollaries from this result.

 To complement Theorem \ref{thm:main}, we show in Theorem \ref{thm:main2} and Corollary \ref{cor:main2} that the requirement that $b$ be squarefree cannot be dropped: For any non-squarefree integer $b\ge5$ there exists an integer $a$ with $1<a<b$ such that the complexity function $\pab(n)$ is not of the form \eqref{eq:pab-form} with $\cab\ge1$.